-Our River Program encourages lifelong stewardship and preservation.
-Campus sustainability, environmental service, and community engagement are the three pillars of this shared vision.
-Very specific but impactful examples of how our girls live as environmental stewards include testing water quality, building an on-campus rainscape, recycling, and through participating in citizen science projects.
+Our River Program encourages environmental preservation and lifelong stewardship.
+Sustainability, environmental service, and community engagement are the three pillars of our shared vision.
+Examples of how our girls learn to live as environmental stewards include building an on-campus rainscape, recycling, and through participating in citizen science projects.